johnwmillr/LyricsGenius/docs/src/reference/genius.rst

 =======================
 The Genius class provides a high-level interface to the Genius API.
-This class provides convenient access to the standard API, the public API and additional features such as downloading lyrics.
+This class provides convenient access to the standard API, the public API, and additional features such as downloading lyrics.

 .. autoclass:: Genius
    :show-inheritance: